 Besides the Bands

 Make sure to walk through McLaren Pass, a forest-like path where all manner of weird clowns and marching bands seem to show up.
-(This is also where Jack White played an unannounced set a couple years ago.)
-Do definitely inhale aerosol art at the triangular graffiti wall at the east end of the Polo Fields.
-Avoid any and all marketers handing you glossy handbills for a cheaper cell phone plan or a new social network.
+(This is also where Jack White once played an unannounced set.)
+Do definitely inhale aerosol art at the triangular graffiti wall.
+Avoid any and all marketers handing you glossy handbills for a cheaper phone plan or a new social network.
 Be wary of special events in corporate tents draped with logos of credit card companies.
-Do not, I repeat do not, agree to see any “intimate show” that requires you to like a company on Facebook to get in.
+Do not, I repeat do not, agree to see any “intimate show” that requires you to “like” a company on Facebook to get in.

-Certainly, gawk at the slow-moving line for the House tent, which is always filled with colorfully dressed people hoping their MDMA high lasts until they can get inside.
+Certainly, gawk at the slow-moving line for the Buckminster Fuller-esque DJ tent, which is always filled with colorfully dressed people hoping their MDMA high lasts until they can get inside.
 Also try to find time for the Barbary Coast comedy tent — the old-style wooden décor is beautiful inside, and if nothing else, you’ll be able to sit for a while.
-(More popular comedy acts are under a Fastpass-style situation with the line; be sure to check in well ahead of time to get a number.)
+(More popular comedy acts are accessed via a Fastpass-style situation with the line; be sure to check in well ahead of time to get a reservation.)

 You can plot your day ahead of time using the performance schedule, but don’t cleave too tightly to any rigid plan.
 Chances are you’ll be happiest if you float around freely.
-Go ahead and ditch out on a living legend like Stevie Wonder if he starts playing “I Just Called to Say I Love You,” like he did a few years ago, and see Skrillex instead.
-If Death Cab for Cutie starts putting you to sleep this weekend, go see Big Freedia.
+Go ahead and ditch out on a living legend and see a smaller local rapper instead.
+If your favorite indie band starts putting you to sleep this weekend, go see whatever weird jazz performance is happening in the forest.
 Or heck, go check out someone you’ve never heard of.
 After all, at their best, music festivals are all about discovery.
 Come with an open mind, and leave with a well-rounded sense of what’s happening.

 And… congratulations!
 You’ve survived!

-The Outside Lands Music and Arts Festival runs Friday–Sunday, Aug.
-8-10, at Golden Gate Park.
-More more information, visit sfoutsidelands.com.
+The Outside Lands Music and Arts Festival runs Friday–Sunday in Golden Gate Park.
+For more information, visit sfoutsidelands.com.